-- Use the hearty leaves of swiss chard as an alternative to a wrap or salad roll or sautee with some olive oil and garlic as a super quick side or throw it into some mashed potatoes like we did here.
+- Use the hearty leaves of Swiss chard as an alternative to a wrap or salad roll or sauté with some olive oil and garlic as a super quick side or throw it into some mashed potatoes like we did here.

 - Sprinkle fresh herbs to finish any dish and transform the flavour – try basil or oregano on Italian dishes, cilantro for a Mexican twist (like this Mexican Kale Salad), or chives into soups, eggs dishes, or stews

 A lot of the heavy lifting will already be done for you from your 1 hour meal prep.
 But we all know the benefits of eating more veggies (ideally aiming for ½ of our plate) so adding a couple of these ready-to-go veggies to your list gives you more variety and makes it super easy to get those extra servings in!
 Frozen veggies are